The search for happiness

 One of the most painful feelings in life is lack.

-Most people will agree if you say, for example, that money or love is in short supply.
+Most people will agree if, for example, you say that money or love is in short supply.

 Feelings, in turn, are relative.
 Or to put it another way: feelings are a consequence of inner values or what we consider good or bad.